Pang-Yong/HHCBO/README.md

 There is an example of the constrained bi-objective optimization proble
 ![image](https://github.com/user-attachments/assets/65ccffc7-8cff-4f26-9079-88f76b1c82b2)

-The algorithm is coded using Matlab toolbox PlatEMO 4.0: Tian, Ye, et al. "PlatEMO: A MATLAB platform for evolutionary multi-objective optimization [educational forum]."
+The algorithm is coded using Matlab toolbox PlatEMO 3.0: Tian, Ye, et al. "PlatEMO: A MATLAB platform for evolutionary multi-objective optimization [educational forum]."
 IEEE Computational Intelligence Magazine 12.4 (2017): 73-87.
+This toolbox is also uploaded.
 More details for NSGAIII-EHVI are shown in the paper "Pang, Yong, et al. "Surrogate-assisted expensive constrained Bi-objective optimization with highly heterogeneous evaluations."
 Swarm and Evolutionary Computation 83 (2023): 101401."
 Pleae cite this paper if using this code.